 School officials are partners with parents in the process of educating children.
 Every parent, guardian and family member of the school community shares in the responsibility for educating children in a safe and productive environment.
-You share in this responsibility when you:
+We, as parents, will support our children's learning in the following ways: